 Is a Qualified Charitable Distribution Right For You?

-2. Your Medicare part B & D premiums are also based on your AGI.
+1. Your Medicare part B & D premiums are also based on your AGI.

-3. Although not based on AGI, the taxability of your Social Security is based on total income, which is also increased by RMDs.
+1. Although not based on AGI, the taxability of your Social Security is based on total income, which is also increased by RMDs.

-4. Under the new tax law with a larger standard deduction, your charitable gifts may not have any impact on your taxes if the sum of all your itemized deductions is less than the standard deduction.
+1. Under the new tax law with a larger standard deduction, your charitable gifts may not have any impact on your taxes if the sum of all your itemized deductions is less than the standard deduction.
 A QCD reduces your reportable income by the amount of the QCD, independent of the standard deduction, which has the same impact as if the charitable gift was fully deductible.

-This will minimize your taxable income.
-If you are taking IRA withdrawals monthly as part of DIESEL®, consider reducing your withdrawal amount and allocating some of your RMDs as a QCD early in the year so your total required withdrawal, including your QCD does not exceed your RMD.
+It is important to remember that when making QCDs when RMDs are required, they should be part of your RMD not in addition to it.
+Additionally, if you are taking IRA withdrawals monthly as part of our DIESEL® withdrawal system, consider reducing your periodic withdrawal amount and allocating some of your RMDs as a QCD early in the year so your total required withdrawal, including your QCD, does not exceed your RMD.

 MEDIA INQUIRES